Jeronimoyang/Jeronimoyang/README.md

 ## Welcome to my profile!

-I am **Mingda Yang**, An undergraduate student in computer science.
+I am **Mingda Yang**, an undergraduate student in computer science.

 - 🎓 Undergraduate student in Computer Science from Harbin Institute of Technology (2022)
 - 🌍 Artificial intelligence and mathematics as primary fields